19hours/sg-statutes/Acts/Goods and Services Tax Act.md

 [26/99]

-(2) Regulations made under subsection (1) may provide for the following in relation to goods to or on which a process has been applied or conducted:
+(2) Regulations made under subsection (1) may provide for the following in relation to goods to or on which a process has been applied or carried out:

 (a) for the goods —